Website Migrations and Hreflang Integration

 One trend we see more and more is Webmasters that taking a country site like South Africa or Singapore and using it to target the region.
 Unlike the /mea or /apac versions which are not typically country-specific, they lack a specific currency or local contact information, these country sites are either cloned to be used across the region or this country version is using hreflang tags to set it for multiple countries.

-Challenges of Regional & Country Specific Sites
+Challenges of Regional & Country-Specific Sites

 That is the first challenge, the “dominate page.”
 Since the original pages(s) were indexed first and have more backlinks they may be considered the original content when an exact or near-exact version is discovered.
 From a pure algorithmic scoring perspective, it makes sense that Google’s algorithm may then see any newer same language page(s) as duplicates and not rank them let alone consider them relevant to a specific market.